-FIRST: Upon the filing and effectiveness (the "Effective Time") pursuant to the General Corporation Law of the State of Delaware of this Second Certificate of Amendment to the Corporation's Amended and Restated Certificate of Incorporation (as amended by that certain Certificate of Amendment dated as of September 21, 2000), each [\\\\\] shares of the Corporation's Class A Common Stock, par value \$.001 per share (the "Class A Common Stock"), Class B Common Stock, par value \$.001 per share (the "Class B Common Stock"), and Class D Common Stock, par value \$.001 per share (the "Class B Common Stock"), and Class D Common Stock, par value \$.001 per share (the "Class D Common Stock"), and Class A Common Stock, par value \$.001 per share (the "Class D Common Stock"), issued and outstanding immediately prior to the Effective Time shall automatically be combined into one (1) validly issued, fully paid and non-assessable share of Class A Common Stock, Class B Common Stock, Class D Common Stock, Class B Common Stock, Class C Common Stock or Class D Common Stock, class B Common Stock, Class C Common Stock or Class A Common Stock, Class B Common Stock, Class D Common Stock, as the case may be, into which the shares of Class A Common Stock, Class B Common Stock, class C Common Stock or Class D Common Stock, as the case may be, represented by the Old Certificates shall have been combined, subject to the rounding up of fractional share interests as described above.
+FIRST: Upon the filing and effectiveness (the "Effective Time") pursuant to the General Corporation Law of the State of Delaware of this Second Certificate of Amendment to the Corporation's Amended and Restated Certificate of Incorporation (as amended by that certain Certificate of Amendment dated as of September 21, 2000), each [ ()] shares of the Corporation's Class A Common Stock, par value \$.001 per share (the "Class A Common Stock"), Class B Common Stock, par value \$.001 per share (the "Class B Common Stock"), and Class D Common Stock, par value \$.001 per share (the "Class D Common Stock"), issued and outstanding immediately prior to the Effective Time shall automatically be combined into one (1) validly issued, fully paid and non-assessable share of Class A Common Stock, Class B Common Stock, Class C Common Stock or Class D Common Stock, respectively, without any further action by the Corporation or the holder thereof.
+No fractional shares shall be issued and instead, all fractions of shares will be rounded up to the next whole share.
+Each certificate that immediately prior to the Effective Time represented shares of Class A Common Stock, Class B Common Stock or Class D Common Stock, as the case may be (the "Old Certificates"), shall thereafter represent that number of shares of Class A Common Stock, Class B Common Stock, Class C Common Stock or Class D Common Stock, as the case may be, into which the shares of Class A Common Stock, Class B Common Stock, Class C Common Stock or Class D Common Stock, as the case may be, represented by the Old Certificates shall have been combined, subject to the rounding up of fractional share interests as described above.